 Local workers - Qualifications - Public Administration and Safety

-In Cairns, the Public Administration and Safety workforce has a lower proportion with tertiary qualifications compared to Queensland.
+In Cairns, the Public Administration and Safety workforce has a lower proportion with University qualifications compared to Queensland.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.